 Quality assurance

-Pre-production laboratory testing is used to prescribe mix methodology, energy, and the grout slurry system.
-A single or multiple column test program is often performed at the beginning of the program to determine the mixing energy, penetration rate, batching, and pumping operations.
+Pre-production laboratory testing prescribes mix methodology, energy, and the grout slurry system.
+A single or multiple-column test program is often performed at the beginning of the program to determine the mixing energy, penetration rate, batching, and pumping operations.
 Keller has developed proprietary equipment and software for the real-time monitoring of all mixing parameters during the wet soil mixing process.
 Test columns can be excavated for visual inspection of the soilcrete.
 Visual inspection is possible with a camera lowered into a core hole.
 Wet sampling in fresh columns and coring of cured columns can be used to verify strength and permeability.